ugultopu/Notes/Git/Git is immutable!.md

 [What is a "non fast-forward merge" in Git?](https://youtu.be/ZDR433b0HJY?t=3082)
 ---------------------------------------------------------------------------------
 When the commit (branch) that we are _merging into_ is NOT reachable from the commit that we are _merging from_ (by following the DAG), that will result in a "non fast-forward merge".

+"Index" is the same thing as the "Staging Area" in Git.
+(Source: https://youtu.be/ZDR433b0HJY?t=3343)

 Source: This [awesome video][Scott Chacon Video Presentation] presentation by Scott Chacon.